I remember everything like it was yesterday.

 I remember when my son became taller than me at 12 years old.

-And then came Paul’s Bar Mitzvah, where he became a man in the eyes of our religion.
+And today I remember yesterday.
+Yesterday was Paul’s Bar Mitzvah, where he became a man in the eyes of our religion.
 He made us prouder than proud by performing like a star at the ceremony.
 The day was capped off by one of the best parties ever, that evening, with all our family and friends.

 The full adoption story is below, so I always remember those details to be able to share with my son!